How Could Someone Be Born Without Original Sin?

 The Blessed Virgin Mary, too, was born without Original Sin because she was conceived without Original Sin.
 We call her preservation from Original Sin her Immaculate Conception.

 Mary, however, was preserved from Original Sin in a different way from Christ.
-She is the daughter of God in the same way that Christ is the Son of God.
-Mary's father, Saint Joachim, was a man, and like all men descended from Adam, he was subject to Original Sin.
+While Christ is the Son of God, Mary's father, Saint Joachim, was a man, and like all men descended from Adam, he was subject to Original Sin.
 Under normal circumstances, Joachim would have passed that sin on to Mary through her conception in the womb of Saint Anne.

 God, however, had other plans.
 Saint Mary, in the words of Pope Pius IX, preserved from Original Sin "in the first instance of her conception, by a singular grace and privilege granted by Almighty God."
 (See the Apostolic Constitution Ineffabilis Deus, in which Pius IX infallibly proclaims the doctrine of Mary's Immaculate Conception.)
 That "singular grace and privilege" was granted to Mary because of God's foreknowledge that she would, at the Annunciation, consent to be the mother of His Son.
 Mary had free will; she could have said no; but God knew that she would not.
 And so, "in view of the merits of Jesus Christ, the Savior of the human race," God preserved Mary from the stain of Original Sin that had been mankind's condition since the Fall of Adam and Eve.